SikhoQ/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4-isalpha.c is a function that checks whether a given char is an alphabet.
 5-sign.c is a function that prints the sign of a number passed as argument.
 6-abs.c is a function that computes the absolute value of an integer passed as argument.
+7-print_last_digit.c is a function that prints the last digit of a number given as argument.